 Sitemap: https://primaryballet.com/sitemap.xml

-• Allow: /: This directive explicitly permits crawlers to access all parts of your site.
+• Allow: / — Explicitly allows access to all parts of the site.

 Why Configure robots.txt for AI?

-• After updating your robots.txt file, use tools like Google Search Console to test how different user agents interact with your site.
+• Use tools such as Google Search Console to test how various user agents interact with the site's robots.txt file.

 Additional Resources

-By following these steps, you can ensure that your website is accessible to chatbots and AI systems, enhancing your site's interaction with modern technologies.
+Following these steps ensures that website content is accessible to chatbots and AI systems, enhancing compatibility with modern technologies.